 Driving and Performance

-The latest Euro VI compliant versions of Renault’s 1.6-litre turbodiesel and twin-turbo engines are strong on performance as well as efficiency.
-We’ve driven the 118bhp 1.6-litre Multijet with 300Nm of torque, and were impressed by the vehicle’s punchy performance and the refinement of the engine.
-Fiat doesn’t quote any performance figures, but with this engine – likely to be the most popular – there’s a responsiveness to throttle, especially in the mid-range, which helps to make the Talento a pleasure to drive.
+The latest Euro 6-compliant versions of Renault’s 2.0-litre diesel (badged Multijet in the Talento) are strong on performance as well as efficiency.
+Fiat doesn’t quote any performance figures, but even the 120HP engine feels gutsy, thanks to that large capacity.
+There’s a responsiveness to throttle, especially in the mid-range, which helps to make the Talento a pleasure to drive.

-The manual gearbox is fine, if a little mushy when compared to Ford or VW transmissions, and the steering is pleasantly weighted and makes the van more accurate to place than the new PSA rivals which suffer with over-light steering.
+The manual gearbox is fine, if a little mushy when compared to Ford or VW transmissions, and the steering is pleasantly weighted and makes the van more accurate to place than its PSA rivals, which suffer with over-light steering.
 The brakes are strong, and the Fiat van feels poised and stable in corners without too much body roll.
-The Talento provides a comfortable ride too, with the fixed bulkhead helping to mask noise from the load bay and improving refinement – although the PSA duo are a little better overall for both ride comfort and a quiet cabin environment.
+The Talento provides a comfortable ride too, with the fixed bulkhead helping to mask noise from the load bay and improving refinement.

-We like the Talento’s driving position too, as there’s plenty of adjustment in both the steering column and seat.
+We like the Talento’s driving position too, because there’s plenty of adjustment in both the steering column and seat.
 There’d be little hardship in sitting behind the wheel all day.
-Visibility is good, thanks to the high seat position, while large wing mirrors with a wide-angle section in the lower half mean blind spots are significantly smaller than the ones in Peugoet and Citroen's mid-sized vans.
+Visibility is good, thanks to the high seat position, while large wing mirrors with a wide-angle section in the lower half mean blind spots are significantly reduced.

 Cab and Interior

 Here again, the Talento’s interior must play second fiddle to the more car-like ambience of the PSA group vans, but there’s not much between them from a practical perspective, and if you've sat in a Renault Trafic, again it'll look familiar.
 The Fiat has a two-tone plastic fascia that feels tough and solidly screwed together, and although the fit and finish doesn’t really suggest a premium feel, the Talento cabin is still a nice place to be.

 There’s plenty of storage around the cabin – up to 90 litres, in fact – and there’s an optional ‘office’ facility if you order a fold-down passenger seat that converts into a table.

 The seven-inch touchscreen operated sat-nav infotainment system on top-spec models is a nice feature to have, and you can use it to mirror your smartphone functions as well as navigate.
-There’s nothing like the Peugeot/Citroen’s head-up display or speed limit assistance though, although opting for an SX model upgrades the stereo and brings extra comfort features like automated wipers and lights, as well as a leather trimmed steering wheel and the fetching brown dashboard plastics and fabric seat trim.
+Opting for an SX model upgrades the stereo and brings extra comfort features like automated wipers and lights, as well as a leather trimmed steering wheel and the fetching brown dashboard plastics and fabric seat trim.